🔒

 02

-Hard-Asset Collateral: $29M in total equity is backed by 8+ acres of prime real estate in Happy Valley and 141,000 SF of Grade-A improvements.
+Hard-Asset Collateral: $29M in total equity is backed by 50 acres of prime real estate in Happy Valley and 141,000 SF of Grade-A improvements, plus the hotel, cabin village, and outdoor amenities.

 03